2013 BootCamp Speakers

 Rob’s roots in New York City run deep, having worked at a number of nonprofits including Legal Outreach, Inc. and the Brooklyn Juvenile Rights Division of Legal Aid Society.
 He has served on a number of nonprofit boards and has taught graduate level nonprofit leadership at DePaul Law School and North Park University.
 He earned his JD from Brooklyn Law School and a BA in philosophy and religion from Spring Arbor University.

 Brenda B. Asare, MBA

 The Alford Group

-Brenda Asare is the senior vice president and Midwest division manager of The Alford Group.
+Brenda Asare is President and CEO of The Alford Group.
 She has extensive experience helping national and international organizations increase their fundraising capacity, strengthen their boards, and develop meaningful donor relationships to better serve their communities.
 Before joining The Alford Group team, Asare worked for the American Red Cross in St. Louis, Detroit, and Chicago, where she was chief development officer.
 She successfully completed the Chicago chapter’s three-year campaign to construct a $13 million Disaster Operations Center.
 It was here that she also raised $25 million for families affected by 9/11.
 Brenda was awarded the Dean’s Service Award from Washington University Olin School of Business in recognition of leadership efforts in building a bridge between the business school students and the not-for-profit community in St. Louis.

 She is a member of Women in Development and the Association of Fundraising Professionals and has served on the boards of The Children’s Place, Cabrini Green Legal Aid Clinic, and the South Shore Drill Team in Chicago.
 Asare holds a bachelor’s degree in psychology from the University of South Carolina and a master’s in business administration from Washington University in St. Louis.